-OUR OFFICE IS OPEN AND WE ARE STARTING TO SEE PATIENTS IN THE OFFICE AGAIN
+OUR OFFICE IS OPEN AND WE ARE SEEING PATIENTS IN THE OFFICE AGAIN

-We are getting ready to start seeing patients in office again.
-It's measured re-opening and we are taking step to ensure we do everything possible to keep our patients and our staff healthy.
-We will still offer Tele-visits for people who do not want to come or do not need to come to the office.
+We have started seeing patients in office again.
+It's measured re-opening and we have taken step to ensure we do everything possible to keep our patients and our staff healthy.
+We still offer Tele-visits for people who do not want to come or do not need to come to the office.

 Key re-opening points:

-- A limited number of patients will be scheduled in the office
+- A limited number of patients are scheduled in the office

 - Face mask/face coverings is required to enter the office (Please bring your own mask)